dennys-bd/goals/README.md

 # goals
-`goals` is a Golang/GraphQL Framework.. `goals` is still in beta release.
+`goals` is a Golang/GraphQL Framework. `goals` is still in beta release.

 ## installation
 `go get github.com/dennys-bd/goals`